onelittlefish/arcanaeum/README.md

-# BookTracker
+# Arcanaeum

-An application to keep track of my To Read list.
+Keep track of books to read

 ## Running
 ```